-What you must pay who when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment \$10 copay, per provider per day for each Medicare-covered primary care provider office visit. \$35 copay per provider per day for each Medicare-covered specialist office visit.
-30% of the total allowed amount for each Medicare-covered primary care provider office visit when using your POS benefit.
-30% of the total allowed amount for each Medicare-covered specialist office visit when using your POS benefit. \$35 copay, per provider per day, for each Medicare-covered exam to diagnose and treat hearing and balance issues.
-30% of the total allowed amount for each Medicare-covered exam to diagnose and treat hearing and balance issues when using your POS benefit.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits Prior authorization may be required.
+Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by \$0 copay, per provider per day for each Medicare-covered primary care provider office visit.
+30% of the total allowed amount for each Medicare-covered primary care provider office visit. a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment \$35 copay per provider per day for each Medicare-covered specialist office visit.
+30% of the total allowed amount for each Medicare-covered specialist office visit. \$35 copay, per provider per day, for each Medicare-covered exam to diagnose and treat hearing and balance issues.
+30% of the total allowed amount for each Medicare-covered exam to diagnose and treat hearing and balance issues.

-Services that are covered for you What you must pay when you get these service In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits (continued) Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare (Note: for telehealth services, you'll pay the same amount that you would if you received the same services in person).
-Telehealth services for monthly endstage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances \$10 copay, per provider per day for each Medicare-covered primary care provider telehealth/virtual visit. \$35 copay, per provider per day for each Medicare-covered specialist telehealth/virtual visit.
-30% of the total allowed amount for each Medicare-covered primary care provider telehealth/virtual visit when using your POS benefit.
-30% of the total allowed amount for each Medicare-covered specialist telehealth/virtual visit when using your POS benefit.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits (continued) Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare (Note: for telehealth services, you'll pay the same amount that you would if you received the same services in person).
+Telehealth services for monthly endstage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances \$0 copay, per provider per day for each Medicare-covered primary care provider telehealth visit. \$35 copay, per provider per day for each Medicare-covered specialist telehealth visit.
+30% of the total allowed amount for each Medicare-covered primary care provider telehealth visit.
+30% of the total allowed amount for each Medicare-covered specialist telehealth visit.